 For regular court sessions, please plan to arrive well before the beginning of the session.
 When you arrive you will be checked in by Court personnel.
-If you plan to plead “Guilty” or “No Contest” for a single moving traffic offense and pay the fine and costs immediately or within thirty (30) days or are eligible and plan to request Deferred Disposition or the Drivers Safety Course you will see the Clerk.
+If you plan to plead “Guilty” or “No Contest” for a single moving traffic offense and pay the fine and costs immediately or within thirty (30) days or are eligible and plan to request Deferred Disposition or the Driving Safety Course you will see the Clerk.
 If you are planning to plead “not guilty” you will see the Prosecutor.
 If you have multiple offenses, no insurance, no drivers license you will see the Judge.

 All cases are called on a first come first served basis.
 At the appropriate time you will be called to the window, the prosecutor’s office or the Courtroom.
 If due to a heavy volume the Judge is not able to see a defendant during the regular court session, the defendant will be rescheduled to an Overflow docket.